How your Council Tax is spent

 We are required by law to set a balanced budget.
 This budget includes all the expected costs of running our services for the year, and all the income we receive from grants and fees and charges.
 The remaining amount is our Council Tax requirement, and Council Tax is set to raise this amount.

-As West Northamptonshire Council is an amalgamation of the three legacy authorities that preceded West Northamptonshire Council – Northamptonshire County Council, Northampton Borough Council, Daventry District Council and South Northants Council – the rates across these legacy councils are moving towards a fully harmonised figure and Council Tax levels will be different in the various constituent areas until 2023/24.
+West Northamptonshire Council is an amalgamation of the three legacy authorities that preceded West Northamptonshire Council – Northamptonshire County Council, Northampton Borough Council, Daventry District Council and South Northants Council – the rates across these legacy councils have been harmonised and Council Tax levels are now the same from 2023/24.

 The average Council Tax increase is calculated as follows:

 |a||Average band D for main element of Council Tax set by West Northamptonshire Council for 2022/23||£1,438.38|